 Westford Republican Town Committee Gunars Zagars Freedom Scholarship

 This monetary award is given to a graduating senior who is a Westford resident, who understands and actively supports traditional Republican principles.
 Applicants need not be registered Republicans.
 All graduating high school seniors are eligible including public, private, parochial and home-school students whether or not they plan to attend college, a trade school, the military, start a business or join the work force.
-Applications must be postmarked no later than the published deadline.

 2019 Fiona Cotter